432 Park Avenue: Construction

 Excavation for the building's foundations began in early 2012.
 In March, CIM filed plans for the full building, revealing its 82-story, 1,397 ft height.
 The New York City Department of Buildings issued the construction permit two months later.
 By September 2012, the building's concrete foundation had been completed and the tower crane had been installed.
 The building passed street level by the end of the year.
 As construction progressed, 432 Park's developers raised asking prices for the building's units several times.
 A brochure in June 2012 indicated that units would cost 4500 $/ft2, but that rate had increased to 5800 $/ft2 by September 2012.
 By March 2013, asking prices had reached 6742 $/ft2.

 The project's second crane was installed in early 2012.
 In October 2012, the development also received $400 million in construction financing from hedge fund The Children's Investment Fund Management.
 The construction loan carried a low loan-to-value ratio of under 40 percent but an unusually high interest rate of over 10 percent per year.
 However, the loan was also nonrecourse meaning that the lender could not go after CIM or Macklowe's other assets if they defaulted on the construction loan.
+There were also disputes over the composition of the concrete, as the facade was required to be all-white while also being durable.
+The developers rejected the idea of using fly ash in the concrete, which would have strengthened the material but also darkened it; as a result, the final mixture began cracking when it was built.